neeraj1bh/News-Notifier/README.md

 # News Notifier

-A Python script that pops up notification of top news according to the interval (in seconds) you specified.
+A Python application that scrapes the RSS Feeds of a website and pops up notification of top news forthe day according to the interval (in seconds) you specified.

 Requirements
 ============